MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/cstringt-class.md

 ### Return Value

-Returns the number of replaced instances of the character or substring, or zero if the string is not changed.
+Returns the number of replaced instances of the character or substring, or zero if the string isn't changed.

 ### Remarks

-`Replace` can change the string length because *`pszNew`* and *`pszOld`* do not have to be the same length, and several copies of the old substring can be changed to the new one.
-The function performs a case-sensitive match.
+`Replace` can change the string length because *`pszNew`* and *`pszOld`* don't have to be the same length, and several copies of the old substring can be changed to the new one.
+The function does a case-sensitive match.

 Examples of **`CStringT`** instances are `CString`, `CStringA`, and `CStringW`.